SoftOmni/open-intellij/README.md

 [![Build status](https://github.com/JetBrains/intellij-community/workflows/IntelliJ%20IDEA/badge.svg)](https://github.com/JetBrains/intellij-community/actions/workflows/IntelliJ_IDEA.yml)

-# Open IntelliJ
+# OmniMatrioshka

-## What is Open IntelliJ
+## What is OmniMatrioshka

-Open IntelliJ is an open source fork of the IntelliJ Platform which aims to offer first-class support for many more technologies out of the box for free
+OmniMatrioshka is an open source fork of the IntelliJ Platform which aims to offer first-class support for many more technologies out of the box for free

-## Building Open IntelliJ
+## Building OmniMatrioshka
-These instructions will help you build Open IntelliJ from source code, which is the basis for IntelliJ Platform development.
+These instructions will help you build OmniMatrioshka from source code, which is the basis for IntelliJ Platform development.
 The following conventions will be used to refer to directories on your machine:
 * `<USER_HOME>` is your OS user's home directory.
 * `<IDEA_HOME>` is the root directory for the **IntelliJ source code**.